BountyProtocol/BountyProtocol/README.md

 We are currently looking for a strong design partner with a matching use case to continue development.
 ```

-# The Solidify Protocol
+# The Soul-System Protocol

-A composible architecture for representing reality.
+A composible architecture for representing society

 ## Overview